wallenium/new40/README.md

 Homee Extensions for NEW 4.0 project

 ## Status Logger ##
 Generate a new webhook for NEW 4.0.
-The script will log the
+The script will log the start and endpoint of an action.

 ### Strom günstig ###
 **Auslöser**